 The night transforms into a romantic getaway with twinkling lights.
 Sit back and relax with your partner as the boat takes you along a sleepy river (RM 25/ person).

-Casa Del Rio is a 5-Star resort located at Melaka River commanding views of Melaka River.
+Casa Del Rio is a 5-star resort located at Melaka River commanding views of Melaka River.
 A new infinity pool overlooks the Melaka River.
-1-minute access to Jonker Walk makes this establishment an ideal play to stay.
+1-minute access to Jonker Walk makes this establishment an ideal place to stay.

 Jonker Walk Night Market in Melaka City